|

 considered as authentic are complied with. |

-the enumerated conditions, the Mexican court may deny the enforcement if
+enumerated conditions, the Mexican court may deny the enforcement if it is

-it is proven that in the country of origin foreign judgements or awards
+proven that in the country of origin foreign judgements or awards are not

 That means that even when each of